E is for EARTH-CYCLE

 Worm farming

-Worm farming is one of the common practices available to residents to reduce food waste at home so it does not end up in the waste stream that ultimately goes to landfill where it can contribute to greenhouse gas emissions.
+Worm farming is one of the common practices available to residents to reduce food waste at home so it does not end up in the waste stream.

-Worm farms create both liquid and solid products that improve your soils quality.
+Worm farms create both liquid and solid products that improve your soil quality.

 Bokashi